Skip to content

 Buechel Stone Listed by thegentlemen Ransomware Group

 On June 15, 2026, Buechel Stone appeared on the leak site of the ransomware group known as thegentlemen.
-The Wisconsin-based natural stone company, founded in 1964, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, vendor, employee, or partner whose details were stored in those systems could now be at risk.
+The Wisconsin-based natural stone company, founded in 1964, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, vendor, employee, or partner whose details were stored in those systems could now be at risk.

 Why This Matters for You and Your Family